 Homework will be set for students in Year 7 on a regular basis.
-It is generally believed that an average student, with good organisation of time and resources, should spend one hour a night in Year 7 on homework.
+It is generally believed that an average student, with good organisation of time and resources, should spend a total of one hour a night in Year 7 on homework.
+Mathematics - 20 minutes; English / Reading - 20 minutes and other homework - 20 minutes.